kriskbx/gitlab-time-tracker/documentation.md

 ## installation

 Install the gtt command line interface using yarn:

 ```shell
 yarn global add gitlab-time-tracker --prefix /usr/local
 ```

+... or download a compiled binary from [here](https://github.com/kriskbx/gitlab-time-tracker/releases) and put it into your `PATH`.

 Run the config command to create a config file and open it in your default editor.
 In linux terminal, you must set your preferred editor in the environment.
 For example, use `export EDITOR=vim` to edit the files with vim (put this in `.bashrc` or similar to have it always configured).